Requirements for Personal Loans

 Jump to insight

-Credit score and history
+Credit history

 Both your credit score and your credit history play a crucial role in determining your eligibility for a personal loan.
-A low score or bad marks on your credit report may cause lenders to see you as high-risk, which could result in a denied application.
+A low score or bad marks on your credit report may cause lenders to see you as high risk, which could result in a denied application.

 When applying for a loan, most lenders require a minimum monthly or annual income.
 The amount needed will vary based on the loan and lender requirements.
 Not only do you need enough income to repay the loan, but your income needs to be consistent to prove to lenders that you have the ability to make your payments.